 At Crawford Creations we share these experiences with you, raw, candid, and always personally experienced and tested by us.
 We are here to help you plan your own self-supported tours, travel without breaking the bank, find off the beaten path destinations, and adjust to life in the crazy country of China.

 At Crawford Creations we believe in traveling slowly and with purpose.

 When you travel slowly you gain more meaningful travel experiences, get to experience more of the places you go to, and save a TON of money on transportation costs.

-What we’ve found through our travels is that transportation is by far the biggest cost of travelling, especially in developing countries where the cost of living is cheap.
-So, by limiting your in country travel, meaning going less places, you cut out a big chunk of the cost of your trip.
+What we’ve found through our travels is that transportation is by far the biggest cost of traveling, especially in developing countries where the cost of living is cheap.
+So, by limiting your in-country travel, meaning going fewer places, you cut out a big chunk of the cost of your trip.

-When you limit the amount of places to visit on a trip, naturally it seems like that means you get to see less right?
+When you limit the number of places to visit on a trip, naturally it seems like that means you get to see less right?
 WRONG!
 You actually see more!

 How does this work?